Institutional Review Board

-The Institutional Review Board (IRB) now uses IRBNet, an online submission system for all new submissions and post-approval requests.
-Please pay close attention to special instructions and changes in our submission requirements.
-If you have any questions pertaining to this change, please contact your IRB representative.
+The Institutional Review Board (IRB) uses IRBNet, an online submission system for all new submissions and post-approval requests.
+Instructions for IRBNet are found throughout this website.
+If you have any questions about IRBNet, please reach out to your IRB Representative.

 The primary mission of the Pacific University Institutional Review Board (IRB) is to protect the rights and safety of individuals who participate in human subjects research studies conducted by students or employees of Pacific University.
 The IRB also serves as a resource for the Pacific University community, providing education and guidance to researchers regarding the ethical and responsible conduct of human subjects research.